Interactive Jobs

 • Running heavy installation or compilation jobs or Apptainer container builds.

-• Running small jobs that don’t have large resource requirements, thus saving on queuing time.
+• Running small jobs that don’t have large resource requirements, thus reducing waiting time.

-• Testing resource allocation, for example for GPUs, which can sometimes be tricky.
+• Testing resource allocation, which can sometimes be tricky particularly for GPUs.
 Start up a GPU interactive job, and test if your system can see the number and type of GPUs you expected with nvidia-smi.
-Same for other resources such as CPU count adn RAM memory allocation.
-Do remember interactive queues usually low resource maximums or use older hardware, so this testing is not perfect!
+Same for other resources such as CPU count and RAM memory allocation.
+Do remember interactive partitions usually have low resource maximums or use older hardware, so this testing is not perfect!

 • Running the rare interactive-only tools and programs.